Browser does not support script.

 Course overview

-Our course is accredited by the Health and Care Professions Council (HCPC) and approved by the Royal College of Occupational Therapists (RCOT).
-This means that when you graduate, you can register with the HCPC to practice under the protected title of Occupational Therapist.
+Our course is accredited by the Health and Care Professions Council (HCPC) and we have designed our course in line with the Royal College of Occupational Therapists (RCOT).
+Successful completion of all modules and placements will enable you to register with the HCPC, to practice under the protected title of State Registered Occupational Therapist.

 Course structure